NREL/HPC/docs/Documentation/Applications/gaussian.md

 ### Sample Job Scripts

 Gaussian may be configured to run on one or more physical nodes, with or without shared memory parallelism.
-Distributed memory, parallel setup is taken care of automatically based on settings in the SLURM script example below, which should work on Eagle, Swift, and Kestrel.
+Distributed memory, parallel setup is taken care of automatically based on settings in the SLURM script example below.

 ??? example "Sample Submission Script"